William Beavers: Tax evasion conviction

 On February 23, 2012, Beavers was indicted on four federal charges alleging he filed false tax returns and "endeavoring to obstruct and impede" the Internal Revenue Service.
 Following the indictment, he lashed out against the federal prosecutor.
 On March 21, 2013, Beavers was found guilty of tax evasion and faced a maximum three-year prison term on each of the four tax counts he was found guilty of.
 Beavers was sentenced to six months in jail, a $10,000 fine, and ordered to pay almost $31,000 in back taxes.
-In June, 2014, the 7th Circuit Court of Appeals upheld his conviction.
+In June 2014, the 7th Circuit Court of Appeals upheld his conviction.

-Personal life
+Personal life and death

-Beavers has a son and two daughters.
+Beavers had a son and two daughters.
 One daughter, Darcel, was his aldermanic chief of staff and was appointed to succeed Beavers as alderman.
+His son David served as an investigator for the Cook County State's Attorney's Office.

 "I like to go to the gambling boats, maybe twice a week.
 Play the slots.
 That's my relaxation," Beavers said in profile in the Chicago Tribune Sunday Magazine in 2006.

+Beavers died on October 26, 2024, at the age of 89.